fansapp/fans-router/README.md

 - `className` - Additional CSS classes you wish to add
 - `ignoreClasses` - Array of strings (`active` and/or `tree` are the possible avlues), specifies which CSS modifiers explained above will be omitted
 - `to` - Path where the link will point to (ex: `/user/123/edit`), will be validated by the router, thus failing if it does not exist
+- `force` (Optional prop - `false` by default) - If true, clicking on the Link will cause a navigate even if you're on the same path.

 ## `Actions`